CIS-Fall-2022/project-cis_4339_project_-40/README.md

 # Management Project Setup

-# The main branch contains all the latest code and runs perfectly.
+# The main branch contains all the latest code with backend implementing the delete operation, the counter and getting the ORGNAME for the dashboard and the frontend #with implementing the chart js for the barchart, then adding tables, the dashboard.
+It will runs smooth and we implemented the error handeling but did ended up going back to normal.

 Requirements: